mrsrmn/RedditEasy/docs/source/start.rst

 Async RedditEasy
 ------------------------------------------
 Yes, there is an async version of redditeasy.
 To use it, you need to use the Async classes.
-Those are ``AsyncSubreddit`` and ``AsyncUser``
+Which are ``AsyncSubreddit`` and ``AsyncUser``

-Here is a small example on using it: https://github.com/MakufonSkifto/RedditEasy/blob/main/examples/async_redditeasy.py
+Here is a small example on using it: https://github.com/MakufonSkifto/RedditEasy/blob/main/examples/async_meme.py

 You can and should use this in a discord.py bot.
 The normal classes could cause a `blocking <https://discordpy.readthedocs.io/en/latest/faq.html#what-does-blocking-mean>`_